metrorailings/OwlBlog/content/posts/week-2-insights.md

 Bad passes from Carson Wentz and uninspiring offensive plays seem to define Philadelphia's scripted offense.

 So long as things go according to plan, Goff excels in McVay's system.
+So kudos to McVay for reading Jim Schwartz well enough to counter his style of defense.

+Speaking of Schwartz...it may be high time to move on if he's unable to adapt in situations like these.

+By finally running the ball through light boxes, exposing weakly-defended flats, and incorporating some clever play fakes, the Eagles were able to end a drive with a touchdown.

 ***